ashraffyi/Data-Engineering-Capstone-Project/README.md

 - **Potential_Increase_In_Bed_Capac** - This metric is computed by subtracting “Number of Staffed Beds from Number of Licensed beds” (Licensed Beds – Staffed Beds).
 This would provide insights into scenario planning for when staff can be shifted around to increase available bed capacity as needed.
 - **AVG_VENTILATOR_USAGE** - number of average ventilators are use

+**Hospital Definition:**  Definitive Healthcare defines a hospital as a healthcare institution providing inpatient, therapeutic, or rehabilitation services under the supervision of physicians.
+In order for a facility to be considered a hospital it must provide inpatient care.

+_Hospital types are defined by the last four digits of the hospital’s Medicare Provider Number.
+If the hospital does not have a Medicare Provider Number, Definitive Healthcare determines the Hospital type by proprietary research._

+**Hospital Types**

+***Short Term Acute Care Hospital (STAC)***
+-   Provides inpatient care and other services for surgery, acute medical conditions, or injuries
+-   Patients care can be provided overnight, and average length of stay is less than 25 days

+***Critical Access Hospital (CAH)***
+-   25 or fewer acute care inpatient beds
+-   Located more than 35 miles from another hospital
+-   Annual average length of stay is 96 hours or less for acute care patients
+-   Must provide 24/7 emergency care services
+-   Designation by CMS to reduce financial vulnerability of rural hospitals and improve access to healthcare
+-   Religious Non-Medical Health Care Institutions
+-   Provide nonmedical health care items and services to people who need hospital or skilled nursing facility care, but for whom that care would be inconsistent with their religious beliefs

+***Long Term Acute Care Hospitals***
+-   Average length of stay is more than 25 days
+-   Patients are receiving acute care - services often include respiratory therapy, head trauma treatment, and pain management
+-   Rehabilitation Hospitals
+-   Specializes in improving or restoring patients' functional abilities through therapies

+***Children’s Hospitals***
+-   Majority of inpatients under 18 years old

+***Psychiatric Hospitals

+-   Provides inpatient services for diagnosis and treatment of mental illness 24/7
+-   Under the supervision of a physician

+#### Veteran's Affairs (VA) Hospital

+-   Responsible for the care of war veterans and other retired military personnel
+-   Administered by the U.S. VA, and funded by the federal government

+#### Department of Defense (DoD) Hospital

+-   Provides care for military service people (Army, Navy, Air Force, Marines, and Coast Guard), their dependents, and retirees (not all military service retirees are eligible for VA services)